-In simple terms, Email Deliverability is the ability to deliver the email in the recipient’s mailbox.
-But this is not as simple as the statement looks.
-There is a lengthy process an email has to go through before reaching the recipient’s inbox.
-The email has to move through different filters designed by various Email Service Provider, SPAM filters, email body content as well as the recipient itself.
-When the email passes through all these filters and lands successfully in the recipient’s primary inbox, it is said to be a successful email delivery.
+Email Deliverability is the ability to deliver the email to the recipient’s mailbox.
+This is not as simple as it might seem.
+There is an entire process an email has to go through before reaching the recipient’s inbox.
+The email has to move through different filters designed by various Email Service Providers, like SPAM filters, Content filters, etc. When it’s all done, the email lands in one of the recipients’ inbox folders, like Spam, Primary, Promotions, Updates, etc.

 Why is Email Deliverability Important?

 Email Deliverability is important for two reasons: